Skip to Content

 Desserts don't appear here on my site very often because I don't have a massive sweet tooth.

-That doesn’t mean that I don’t like “pudding”, it just means I eat them less often and as a result, it takes me a long time to develop dessert recipes.
+That doesn't mean that I don't like "pudding", it just means I eat it less often, and as a result, it takes me a long time to develop dessert recipes.

 My dessert recipes usually fall into two categories.
 Childhood memories, like my sticky toffee pudding and bread and butter pudding recipes, or classic dishes like my cherry clafoutis and lemon meringue pie recipes.